-dmufullstat Specifies the pointer that will be returned with the fhandle Specifies the pointer that will be returned with the request id Specifies a pointer to a DmuReqid_t object (defined in libdmfcom.
-H) parameter that will be returned with the unique request ID of the asynchronous request.
+dmufullstat Specifies the pointer that will be returned with the DmuFullstat_t object. fhandle Specifies the pointer that will be returned with the DmuFhandle_t value. request_id Specifies a pointer to a DmuReqid_t object (defined in libdmfcom.H) parameter that will be returned with the unique request ID of the asynchronous request.
+This value can be used when processing DmuCompletion_t objects (see "Request Completion Subroutines" on page 426). errs Specifies a pointer to a DmuAllErrors_t object.
+This value may be NULL.

-DmuFullstat t object.

-DmuFhandle t value.

-DmuCompletion_t objects (see "Request Completion

-value may be NULL.
 If it is not NULL, the subroutine will use it to return errors.
-See "DmuAllErrors_t" on put File Requests
+See "DmuAllErrors_t" on page 390.

+put File Requests